Hey beautiful mamma's…

 Use Longtail keyword phrases throughout your posts as these are easier to rank for.

 An example of a longtail keyword would be “Crochet for Young Kids”, rather than just “Crochet” (which would be much harder to rank for).

 Use a Primary Keyword & Secondary Keywords

-Have your Primary Keyword – the main focus keyword and Secondary Keywords – keywords which are related and more in-depth throughout your posts.
+Have your Primary Keyword – the main focus keyword and Secondary Keywords – keywords that are related and more in-depth throughout your posts.

-These can be used for your H2, H3 and H4 headings.
+These can be used for your H2 and H3 headings.

 Optimize your Images to include Alt Tags